-This section describes the Core Model for exports - the processes that all goods movements must follow from July 2021.
+This Section describes the Core Model for imports - the processes that all goods movements must follow from January 2022.
 The Core Model is not an exhaustive list of all the requirements which may apply to a goods movement.
 Further requirements applicable for particular goods movements are outlined in 1.2 Additional Requirements.

-The exporting Core Model consists of the following processes, set out in this section:
+The exporting Core Model consists of the following processes, set out in this Section: